testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 # Personas Re-use

+We started with defining personas in-place within each test file like this:

 :include-file: basicScenarios/personaDemo.groovy {
   title: "in place defined personas",
   excludeRegexp: ["// persona-demo", "package"],
   commentsType: "inline"
 }

+As we start using Personas for multiple tests and multiple files it makes sense to define Personas once and reference them in tests as needed.

 :include-file: personas/Personas.groovy {
   title: "personas/Personas.groovy",